Things to consider

 All foundations must be level and square for easy installation.

 How do I heat my greenhouse?
 While the sun will heat up the greenhouse during the day, an uninsulated greenhouse will cool off quickly at night.
 In a moderate climate, the best choice for keeping a small greenhouse above freezing is a small electric heater.
 For larger greenhouses a propane or Natural gas heater is a more economical solution.
-There is a formula that will calculate the heating requirements for your greenhouse.
 The capacity needed is dictated by the square footage of the greenhouse and the glazing components used.
 For Orchid Growers – backup generators are common or gas heating in the event of power outages.
 Portable camping heaters are also used in the event of power outages.
+For customers seeking to regulate the temperature within their greenhouse, the use of double glazing is a highly recommended solution.

 - Use a thermostat – Save money and energy by only heating greenhouses when necessary.
 Most electric heaters come with a built in thermostat so you can set your greenhouse heater to only come on when the temperatures drop below a certain point.